-11. Role and responsibilities: SENCo
+11. Roles and responsibilities: SENDCo

-The SENCo will:
+The SENDCo will:

-- 11.1 Be a qualified teacher. - 11.2 Collaborate with the Governing Body and Headteacher, as part of the School Leadership Team, to determine the strategic development of SEND policy and provision in the school. - 11.3 Work with the School Governors and the Headteacher to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - 11.4 Undertake day-to-day responsibility for the operation of SEND policy. - 11.5 Coordinate the specific provision made to support individual students with SEND, including those who have EHC Plans. - 11.6 Advise on a graduated approach to providing SEND support. - 11.7 Advise on the deployment of the school's delegated budget and other resources to meet students' needs effectively. - 11.8 Liaise with the parents of students with SEND. - 11.9 Liaise with primary schools, other schools, SEND Services, health and social care professionals, and independent or voluntary bodies.
+- Be a qualified teacher. - Collaborate with the Governing Body and Co-Headteachers, as part of the School Leadership Team, to determine the strategic development of SEND policy and provision in the school. - Work with the School Governors and the Headteacher to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Undertake day-to-day responsibility for the operation of SEND policy. - Coordinate the specific provision made to support individual students with SEND, including those who have EHC Plans. - Advise on a graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet students' needs effectively. - Liaise with the parents of students with SEND. - Liaise with primary schools, other schools, SEND Services High Incidence Needs Team (HINTS), health and social care professionals, and independent or voluntary bodies. - Be a key point of contact with external agencies, especially the LA and SEND Services. - Liaise with the potential future providers of education to ensure that the student and their parents are informed about options and a smooth transition is planned. - Provide a profile of the student or young person with SEND on FROG for all staff to access. - Provide professional guidance to colleagues and work closely with staff members, parents, carers, and other agencies, including SEND charities. - Be familiar with the provision described in the Local Offer and be able to work with professionals who provide a support role to the family. - Ensure, as far as possible, that students with SEND take part in school activities together with those who do not have SEND. - Ensure that the school keeps the records of all students with SEND up-to-date. - Inform the student's parents that SEND provision is being made, where the student does not have an EHC Plan.